spaceitup/checkout-android/README.rst

 Android Version
 ---------------

-Android API versions 21 - 28 (Lollipop 5.0 - Pie 9.0) are supported by the
+Android API versions 21 - 30 (Lollipop 5.0 - Android 11) are supported by the Android SDK.

 AndroidX
 --------